 Since students have to make sure their accounts are paid off each semester without any work study being included, whether or not they choose to work is up to them.
 This all applies to international students as well.
-However, some students work it out with their families so that they will use their earnings to help pay for books that they charge to their account, or in the case of international students, use their earnings to help pay for the tax that is assessed on their scholarship.
+However, some students work with their families to use their earnings to help pay for books that they charge to their account, or to help pay for any taxes assessed on their scholarship.

-Money a student earns through work study can be saved up and allow the student to reduce or cancel loan in subsequent semesters.
+Money that a student earns through work study can be saved up and allow the student to reduce or cancel a loan in subsequent semesters.